-- A. The family has left the county of origin and moved with his/her child(ren) to another county or state; - B. The new address is unknown; and - C. The child's health or physical well-being is deemed to be in immediate danger because the family is involved in an open protective services case involving an identified safety threat.
+- A. The family has left the county of origin and moved with their child(ren) to another county or state; and, - B. The new address is unknown; and, - C. The child's health or physical well-being is deemed to be in immediate danger because the family is involved in an open protective services case involving an identified Arkansas Health and Safety Factor.